RongLi1986/Algorithms/README.md

 # Algorithms
-prepared some algorithms, data structures questions and OOD sample code.
+some algorithm coding, data structures and design pattern knowledge